Lee Knox Ostertag: Animation

 In animation, Ostertag has been working since 2014 as a designer for Star vs. the Forces of Evil and as a writer for The Owl House and ThunderCats Roar.
-In October 2020, she called on Amazon to let her make an animation "centered around Hobbit children in The Shire."
-In January 2021, it was announced that Netflix was adapting her graphic novel, The Witch Boy, into an animated musical directed by Minkyu Lee.
+In October 2020, he called on Amazon to let him make an animation "centered around Hobbit children in The Shire."
+In January 2021, it was announced that Netflix was adapting his graphic novel, The Witch Boy, into an animated musical directed by Minkyu Lee.